 Premier Junior Golf Tour (PJGT) is based in Florida and organizes competitive junior golf tournaments for young boys and girls ranging from the ages of 9 to 19.
 Competitors of all age divisions have the option of having a caddie.

-The 2018 schedule for the Premier Junior Golf Tour tournaments can be found here.
+The schedule for Premier Junior Golf Tour tournaments can be found here.

 Georgia Junior Golf tour players have access to several tournaments throughout the year, including spring tournaments, summer series tournaments, fall series tournaments, MAADA tour series tournaments, parent & junior series tournaments, and a skills challenge series.